creiser2/droid_slackbot/README.md

 Stock quotes are provided by https://www.alphavantage.co/documentation/#time-series-data

-The interaction with Droid is accumulated in a database, as shown in this diagram:
+The interaction with Droid is accumulated in a database, as explained in this diagram:

 <p align="center">
   <img src="datamodel.png" width="500"/>
 </p>

 Droid knows the stock quotes, weather, and to-do items for each user.
 The current to-do list is displayed each time an item is added.
 Each day the to-do list starts over.